 Pro-Forma Earnings Definition

-Pro-Forma Earnings refers to the company’s income that is calculated in deviation from the compliance with Generally Accepted Accounting Principle as it does not take into account non-recurring items such as extraordinary items like loss due to fire, restructuring expenses, etc. so that relatively positive picture of company’s financial statement can be shown by the company.
+Pro-Forma Earnings refers to the company's income that is calculated in deviation from the compliance with the Generally Accepted Accounting Principle as it does not take into account non-recurring items such as extraordinary items like loss due to fire, restructuring expenses, etc. so that the company can show a relatively positive picture of company's financial statement.

-In simple words, Pro-Forma earning refers to earning that excludes non-recurring items like restructuring charges, extraordinary items.
-In this, the company’s earnings are not calculated according to Generally Accepted Accounting Principles (GAAP).
+In simple words, Pro-Forma earning exclude non-recurring items like restructuring charges and extraordinary items.
 It is used to show the positive aspect of earning.
+In this, the company's earnings are not calculated according to Generally Accepted Accounting Principles (GAAP).

-- It is also referred to as projection of earning that includes as a part of IPO, i.e., Initial Public Offering.
+• It is also referred to as a projection of earnings that includes as a part of IPO, i.e., Initial Public Offering.

-- The company may exclude item that is non-recurring or that usually not occurs as a part of normal operations.
+• The company may exclude non-recurring items that usually do not occur as part of normal operations.
 Examples are asset impairments, obsolete inventories, restructuring charges, and extraordinary items.
-The intention of a company through these is to create a clear picture of its normal profitability and show it to investors.
+A company's intention through these is to create a clear picture of its normal profitability and show it to investors.

-- Moreover, some companies misuse this and exclude items that should generally include as per GAAP.
-An investor should take precautions, do fundamental analyses, and invest accordingly.
+• Moreover, some companies misuse this and exclude items that should generally include as per GAAP.
+An investor should take precautions, do fundamental analysis, and invest accordingly.

 Case Study